cdelorme/go-multiconf/readme.md

 	config.Env("try.depth", "demo depth", "MYAPP_CONFIG_DEPTH")
 	config.Option("try.depth", "demo depth", "-d", "--depth")

+For cases where you need a default value, you can use the `Default()` method:

+	config.Default("Name", "something")

+_This gets applied before anything else, which means all three inputs have a chance to override it._

 Finally, you can load all configuration in a single command (_optionally supplying alternative file paths_):

 	config.Load()